raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 bar : A
 bar =
+  -- Here, we want to reuse a memory block of `foo`...
   { foo |
     x = case foo.x of
       Nothing -> Nothing
+      -- There are two references to `x` on evaluation of `f x` here!
       Just x -> f x
   }
 ```